The Big Picture On The Risks of Real Estate Investment:

 Higher interest rates add real estate risk in several ways.
 First, many syndicators (AKA sponsors, operators, or general partners) borrow a floating rate loan when they buy the property.
 When interest rates rise, so too do their monthly payments.
 Sponsors can (and should!) buy interest rate caps to put a ceiling on their monthly payments, but not every sponsor had the foresight to do so before rates started rising.

-Second, many commercial real estate loans come with short terms, often three to five years.
-If interest rates happen to be high when the loan expires, that leaves sponsors in a pickle: refinance at a high interest rate or sell in an unfavorable market.
+Second, many commercial real estate loans have short terms, often three to five years.
+If interest rates are high when the loan expires, sponsors are left in a pickle: refinance at a high rate or sell in an unfavorable market.

 Why an unfavorable market?
 Because higher interest rates typically cause higher cap rates.